veenapaul/Data-Visualisations-using-Power-BI/README.md

-# Power-BI-Financial-dashboard
+# Power-BI-Financial-dashboard edits added by me
-A sample Financial dashboard in Power BI after data cleansing in power BI